imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 A preoccupation with being right can have a directly negative effect on productivity.
-One obvious way is what I will call refactoring hypnosis - a state wherein the programmer forgets the original intent of their refactoring efforts and continue to rework code into a more "right" state, often with no tangible benefit while risking breakages.
+One obvious way is what I will call refactoring hypnosis - a state wherein the programmer forgets the original intent of their refactoring efforts and continues to rework code into a more "right" state, often with no tangible benefit while risking breakages.
 Believe it or not, reader, I have been known to cruise in this area at different points in my career.